lapy.diffgeo

 np.ndarray

-Rotated scalar function at vertices, shape (n_vertices,).
+Scalar function at vertices, shape (n_vertices,) or (n_vertices, n_functions).

 lapy.diffgeo.tria_mean_curvature_flow(tria, max_iter=30, stop_eps=1e-13, step=1.0, use_cholmod=False)[source]